entando/entando-docs/vuepress/docs/next/docs/component-generator/component-gen-overview.md

 ![Component Generator Flow](./img/component-gen-flow.png)

 1. Create components
-   - The component generator will create a Spring Boot microservice and optionally will create React micro frontends for entities that you add to your project
+   - The Component Generator will create a Spring Boot microservice and optionally will create React micro frontends for entities that you add to your project
    - The microservice and generated micro frontends are runnable out of the box and preconfigured to connect to [Entando Identity Management](../reference/identity-management.md)
    - The code is meant to be edited and enhanced by developers.
 JHipster provides interactive updates and merges if you need to re-run the generator or add new functionality via JHipster
    - The microservice includes liquibase and integrated data mocking if you want to generate data in your API calls